The other U(s) in User Experience

 Utility + Usability = Usefulness

 is a mainstay for any good UX designer.
-As only when usability is combined with utility do products become useful and, therefore, desirable to their users.
+It is only when usability is combined with utility that products become useful and, therefore, desirable to their users.
 This is often expressed visually as a UX pyramid.

 User Experience Pyramid